siobhanlgorman/80s-Mixtape-Quiz/README.md

 Indicate correct answer when answer incorrectly - only when sufficient questions Audio
-Pictures - varity of questions bradenened - for UX this is text based but add pictures
+Pictures - varity of questions bradenened - for UX this is text based but add pictures Rules page
+Something to do on the home page - access previous scores Audio

 ### Languages Used
-HTML (Hypertext Markup Language) was used to design the basic website and CSS (Cascading Style Sheets) to style the website and make it look more appealing to the user.
+* HTML (Hypertext Markup Language) was used to design the basic website and
+* CSS (Cascading Style Sheets) to style the website and make it look more appealing to the user.
-Javascript
+* Javascript was used to provide interactivity to the application

 ### Technologies Used

+Git and Github for version control

 [Balsamiq](https://balsamiq.com/) was used to create the wireframes.